I teach what I need.

 Connecting with the present-moment experience

-Let’s face it: This holiday season will be very different, and the stress it brings, combined with the abundance of seasonal food, creates understandable challenges for eating in a way that honors our health and well-being.
+The stressful holiday season combined with the abundance of seasonal food creates understandable challenges for eating in a way that honors our health and well-being.
 There are so many distractions—external and internal—that pull us away from the experience of just tasting and enjoying our food.
 But we can train our attention back to our immediate bodily experience and make empowered choices in the moment.

 Rather than mindlessly making your way through the holiday season and waking up after the first of the year to start another diet, consider bringing some mindful eating practices to your holiday gatherings.

-Join me for the Mindful Eating for the Holidays online workshop on Saturday, November 14, and Sunday, December 6.
+Join me for the Mindful Eating for the Holidays online workshop on Saturday, November 20th.
 This workshop is appropriate for any beginner and will be good practice and additional support for those who have experience in mindfulness or mindful eating.
 This interactive, experiential workshop will include mindful eating, mindful movement, and self-compassion practices.
 Participants will receive a holiday mindful eating tip sheet, your own visual reminder of the BASICS, and guided meditation recordings to support you into the new year and beyond.
-Or look ahead to the 5-week Mindful & Intuitive Eating class beginning January 26.
+Or look ahead to the 5-week Mindful & Intuitive Eating class beginning February 1st.

 May you care for yourself with JOY this holiday season,